-From the editor: I’ve been saying it for quite a while – if not now, but in the very near future the only thing thats going to seperate one company from another is the customer experience.
+From the editor: I’ve been saying it for quite a while – if not now, but in the very near future, the only thing that’s going to separate one company from another is the customer experience.

 The Increasing Relative Value of the Customer Experience